supertylerc/supertylerc.github.io/source/about/index.markdown

 #### Toolkit

-=Asparagus UI and API=
+Asparagus UI and API
-    Temporarily add users to an LDAP group.
-Makes SOX compliance easier and increases security by essentially being a self-audit.
+: Temporarily add users to an LDAP group.
+Makes SOX compliance easier : and increases security by essentially being a self-audit.
+Written : in Ruby/Rails and AngularJS.

-=jping=
+jping
-    Original Perl script parsed Juniper configuration and pinged all subnets in all routing instances with an option to ignore a defined regex of routing instances.  v2 was written in Python, used a NETCONF library, and pulled its list of hosts to check from the ARP table.
+: Original Perl script parsed Juniper configuration and pinged all : subnets in all routing instances with an option to ignore a defined : regex of routing instances.  v2 was written in Python, used a : NETCONF library, and pulled its list of hosts to check from the ARP : table.

-=LibreNMS=
+LibreNMS
-    I was fortunate enough to help jumpstart LibreNMS.
-I wrote some of the scripts that brought it into a working state, including the initial database migration script.
-I wrote instructions for installing and for a time helped manage commits.
+: I was fortunate enough to help jumpstart LibreNMS.
+I wrote some of : the scripts that brought it into a working state, including the : initial database migration script.
+I wrote instructions for : installing and for a time helped manage commits.

 A decent bit of my toolkit is featured on my GitHub, but some of it isn't.
 Some of it is so unique to a company that it made no sense to